 Definitely not Looking at Directions

-Nevertheless if you choose to do your own set up the number one issue is the result of not reading the instructions for not only set up but also the operation of your house theater.
-We may feel that we are intuitive by nature however sometimes it helps to have a roadmap to follow.
+Nevertheless if you choose to do your own set-up, the number one issue is the result of not reading the instructions for not only set-up, but also the operation of your house theater.
+We may feel that we are intuitive by nature however sometimes it helps to have a road map to follow.
 Instructions for installation and operating manuals are our road maps and reading them first will not only save a great deal of time but also increase your enjoyment of your house theater.

 Keeping away from these common mistakes can go along way towards helping you get the most possible enjoyment from your home theater.
 Simply mind boggling how much of a difference little things can make on the way.
 Good luck with the selection, purchase, and installation of your home theater.